openrails/openrails/Source/Documentation/Manual/physics.rst

 Track gauge will default to the standard value of 4' 8.5" (1435mm).

-Unbalancedsuperelevation (Cant Deficiency) will be determined from the value entered by the user, or will default to the following values:
+Unbalanced superelevation (Cant Deficiency) will be determined from the value entered by the user, or will default to the following values:

 - Conventional Freight -- 0" (0mm)